sssangamkrmishra-dev/AI-Project-Group-1/Reinforcement Learning for Adaptive Interview Coaching/readme.md

 - **Confidence building/ Increase The confidence to maximum level within 30 days**
 - **Burnout prevention/ Keep The Burnout Probability as low as possible**

-The Action Suggested by the Agents are:
+The Action Suggested by the Agents are elements of Action Space (A) :
 * Increase difficult
 * Offer Ouick Revision
 * Give Encouragement